icebert04/icebert04.github.io/_posts/2018-3-31-7-churches-7-lessons.md

 Family is important because it is an extension of God's love.
 We are the living proof that we too are the church of God and we too should pass on their teaching from generations after generations.

-So, there are my 7 Chuches and the 7 Lessons that we learned from it.
+So there are my 7 Chuches and the 7 Lessons that we learned from it.
 I hope next year.
 The next time you will Visita Iglesia, you will get the true teachings from our creator who love us all dearly.